The Funk Phenomena

-"The Funk Phenomena" is a single from Armand Van Helden's debut studio album Old School Junkies: The Album (1996).
-The song uses samples from "How High" by Method Man & Redman, "Who Is He (And What Is He to You)" by Creative Source and "Don't Throw My Love Around" by Cooly's Hot Box.
+"The Funk Phenomena" is a single from American DJ, record producer, remixer and songwriter Armand Van Helden's debut studio album, Old School Junkies: The Album (1996).
+It was released in 1996 by label Henry Street Music, and uses samples from "How High" by Method Man & Redman, "Who Is He (And What Is He to You)" by Creative Source and "Don't Throw My Love Around" by Cooly's Hot Box.
+In 2025, Billboard magazine ranked "The Funk Phenomena" number 66 in their list of "The 100 Best Dance Songs of All Time".